pretzelhands/jinx/README.md

   This is where your `nginx.conf` and `sites-available`/`sites-enabled` directories should reside.

 * **config_path:** This is where `jinx` looks for configuration templates.
   It is a subdirectory of `nginx_path`.
-By default this directory is set to `configurations` which means `jinx` will look for templates in `/etc/nginx/configurations`.
+By default this directory is set to `templates` which means `jinx` will look for templates in `/etc/nginx/templates`.

 * **editor:** This is the editor used to open your configuration files when you use `jinx site edit`.
   You can use any editor you like (e.g. `emacs` or `vim`).
 I defaulted to nano, because it is the easiest for newcomers.